-Now that the Covid-19 vaccine has begun rolling out and numerous seniors and healthcare professionals have been vaccinated, it’s time to consider how to go about staying healthy through this process.
+Now that the Covid-19 vaccine has begun rolling out and numerous seniors and healthcare professionals have been vaccinated, it’s time to consider how to go about staying healthy through the re-opening process.
 Of course, many people are excited about being able to visit family, go to the beauty salon or even just to eat at a restaurant.

 Think about slowly growing your personal “quarantine bubble”.
 As difficult as it has been to miss seeing people we love in person, it’s now exciting to think about everyone you can visit with or have over to the house.
 As tempting as it is, it’s still wise to consider who you let into this bubble carefully.

 - Has the person had Covid-19 exposure in the last weeks?

 - Do they work in a public place where they have a high risk of having been exposed?